 What is the difference between a DSLR camera and a point-and-shoot camera?

-by ashly.swift , in category: Electronics , 10 months ago
+by ashly.swift , in category: Electronics , a year ago

 What is the difference between a DSLR camera and a point-and-shoot camera?